-- C2.16 To ensure that levels of expenditure and performance are properly monitored and controlled throughout each financial year, that any practicable and necessary steps are taken to avoid exceeding an approved cash limit, and that value for money is achieved. - C2.17 To maintain budgetary control within the department, in adherence to the principles in C2.9 and to ensure that all income and expenditure is completed accurately and promptly recorded and accounted for. - C2.18 To make sure that a single accountable budget manager is identified for each budget head under the control of the Chief Officer.
-As a general principle, budget responsibility should be aligned as closely as possible to the decision-making that commits expenditure or raises income. - C2.19 To make sure that spending remains within the overall service budget, and that individual budget heads are not overspent, by monitoring the budget and, where it appears that areas of the budget are likely to be over or under spent, taking appropriate corrective action. - C2.20 To ensure that a monitoring process is in place to review service delivery performance levels in conjunction with financial performance, and to take the necessary action to align service outputs with budget resources - C2.21 To make sure that the use of departmental reserves to support the budget is consistent with the approved purpose and level of use within budget plans. - C2.22 To prepare and submit to the Council Cabinet, reports on the department's financial position compared with its budget, and on the position of the department's earmarked reserves, in consultation with the Strategic Director of Resources. - C2.23 To report in the first instance to the Council Cabinet and if necessary to Council on proposals which in the view of the Strategic Director of Resources: - a. will create net financial commitments in current or future years, additional to those within approved budgets or - b. would potentially create additional net financial commitments in current or future years, if approved by a body outside of the Council, such as a project funded only in part by a bid for external funding, or explaining clearly the full financial implications, after consultation with the Strategic Director of Resources.
+- C2.12 To ensure that levels of expenditure and performance are properly monitored and controlled throughout each financial year, that any practicable and necessary steps are taken to avoid exceeding an approved cash limit, and that value for money is achieved. - C2.13 To make sure that a single accountable budget manager is identified for each budget head under the control of the Chief Officer.
+As a general principle, budget responsibility should be aligned as closely as possible to the decision-making that commits expenditure or raises income. - C2.14 To make sure that spending remains within the overall service budget, and that individual budget heads are not overspent, by monitoring the budget and, where it appears that areas of the budget are likely to be over or under spent, taking appropriate corrective action. - C2.15 To ensure that a monitoring process is in place to review service delivery performance levels in conjunction with financial performance, and to take the necessary action to align service outputs with budget resources - C2.16 To make sure that the use of departmental reserves to support the budget is consistent with the approved purpose and level of use within budget plans. - C2.17 To prepare and submit to the Director of Finance, reports on the department's financial position compared with its budget.

+- C2.18 To report in the first instance to the Council Cabinet and if necessary to Council on proposals which in the view of the Director of Finance: - a. will create net financial commitments in current or future years, additional to those within approved budgets or - would potentially create additional net financial commitments in current or future years, if approved by a body outside of the Council, such as a project funded only in part by a bid for external funding, or - c. will create recurrent net financial commitments in future years, in cases where the recurrent funding of those commitments cannot be relied upon or - d. initiate new policy or cease existing policies or - e. materially extend or reduce the Council's services explaining clearly the full financial implications, after consultation with the Director of Finance.
 Unless the Council has agreed otherwise, Chief Officers must plan to contain the financial implications of such proposals within their cash limit in all years.
-A report to Council will be necessary where, in the opinion of the Strategic Director of Resources, the impact of the proposals is such that they would constitute a material change to the Budget and Policy Framework.
+A report to Council will be necessary where, in the opinion of the Director of Finance, the impact of the proposals is such that they would constitute a material change to the Budget and Policy Framework.